LANGUID POWWOWS (a diskurso art magazine interview with artists series)

 (laughter)

 MA: Ok.
 But I hope someone buys it soon after reading this (laughs). . . .
-Now let's talk about this smaller piece of yours at your current solo show.
+Now let's talk about this smaller piece of yours in your solo show.
 This one's called I Saw Fighting Temeraires (refusing to be tugged to their last berth to be broken up), which happens to be my favorite.

 JSV: Right.
 Well, I think you know that that's a take, or variation, on J.M.W.
 Turner's The Fighting Temeraire.